How to Tell If Your Dog is Healthy

 • Dog’s mouth

 Your veterinarian may order additional tests if you’re concerned about a specific health issue.
 For example, if you think your dog may be overweight, your vet may order a blood test to check for diabetes.
-If you’re worried about a bacterial infection, they may order a faecal exam.
+They may order a faecal exam if you’re worried about a bacterial infection.

 Regular physical exams are essential for keeping your dog healthy.
 They can help catch health problems early when they’re easier to treat.